jharwell/sierra/docs/src/tutorials/project/main_config.rst

      # where the C++ code outputs things and where SIERRA looks for outputs.
      sim_metrics_leaf: 'metrics'

-   # Configuration for SIERRA internals.
-This dictionary is mandatory
-   # for all simulations.
-   sierra:
    # Configuration for performance measures.
 This key-value pair is mandatory
    # for all simulations.
 The value is the location of the .yaml
    # configuration file for performance measures.
 It is a separate config
    # file so that multiple scenarios within a single project which define
    # performance measures in  different ways can be easily accommodated.
    perf: 'perf-config.yaml'

 Summary Performance Measures Configuration File
 ===============================================

-Within the pointed-to .yaml file for ``perf`` configuration, the structure is:
+Within the pointed-to .yaml file for ``perf`` configuration, the basic structure
+is:

 .. code-block:: YAML